Everyday Ways to Get More Activity

-If you do this vigorously, you can burn about 420 calories an hour.
+Vigorous cleaning can help you burn about 420 calories an hour.
 All of these apply: cleaning floors, vacuuming carpets, washing windows, and scrubbing tile.

 Care for the lawn

 Do your own yard work and gardening.
 Hoeing burns about 360 calories an hour, the same as playing badminton.
 Cutting your lawn with a push mower burns about 420 calories an hour, on par with playing tennis.
-Trimming trees burns about 500 calories an hour, equivalent to swimming the crawl.
+Trimming trees burns about 500 calories an hour, the same as swimming the crawl.